amartya18x/personal_website/pages/hiring.md

           including unlabelled data, noisy data, and under distribution shift.</li>
       </ul>
       See below for specific funded positions starting in 2024.
-If you already have funding or are interested in co-supervision by me, please reach out to me by email.
+If you already have funding or are interested in co-supervision by me, please reach out to me by email. <strong> For all positions, a strong ackground in mathematics and computer science is necessary.</strong>